Skip to Content

 • Spices.
 This recipe just uses ground cloves, but you can add ground cinnamon, nutmeg, or any spices of your choosing.

-How to bake ham in your air fryer
+How to cook a ham in the air fryer

 This recipe is very simple to make, though there are a few key steps to get right: